CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Experiments

 \subsection{Results}

-Table~\ref{tab:results_extended} reports test scores on all nine datasets. \ruc achieves the highest test MRR on seven datasets and the second highest on the remaining two, demonstrating strong overall predictive performance.
-While the Hits@10 performance is slightly lower (best on five of nine), this is likely because hyperparameter tuning was performed based on validation MRR.
-On one dataset the Recurrency Baseline achieves the best scores.
-There is only one dataset where a complex model outperforms both the baseline and our approach. \ruc also achieves considerable improvements compared to the Recurrency Baseline on \texttt{ICEWS14}, \texttt{smallpedia}, and \texttt{polecat}.
-This highlights that rules, which capture more than recurrency, along with learning confidence functions, leads to better performance.
+Table~\ref{tab:results_extended} reports test scores on all nine datasets. \ruc achieves the highest MRR on four datasets and the second or third highest on the remaining, indicating competitive performance.
+While Hits@10 performance is slightly lower, this is likely because hyperparameter tuning was performed based on MRR. \ruc outperforms the Recurrency Baseline on seven out of nine datasets with substantial improvements on \texttt{ICEWS14/18}, \texttt{smallpedia}, and \texttt{polecat}, suggesting that rules beyond recurrency, combined with learned confidence functions, improve performance.

-Notably, unlike other methods that fail due to out-of-time (OOT) or out-of-memory (OOM) issues on large-scale graphs, \ruc scales to all datasets without such failures.
-The results illustrate that a lightweight, interpretable model is not only competitive with, but even surpasses the predictive performance of existing models while maintaining scalability.
+Among nine methods evaluated on the large-scale TGB 2.0 datasets, \ruc is the only approach, apart from the simple baseline heuristic EdgeBank, that remains functional on all datasets without encountering out-of-time (OT) or out-of-memory (OM) errors.
+A runtime study (Supplementary Material Section~F.4) shows that \ruc attains consistently low runtimes relative to prior methods under their respective hardware configurations.
+Overall, these results indicate that our approach can reliably handle graphs of all tested sizes while delivering predictive accuracy competitive with, and in many cases surpassing, more complex neural architectures.

+\paragraph{Comparison to \texttt{CognTKE}} CognTKE exceeds \ruc on four datasets.
+One likely reason are CognTKE’s local multi-hop reasoning and its temporal relation attention layers, which model reasoning paths of up to four hops and allow to adaptively combine multiple paths and features~\cite{chen2025cogntke}.
+These capabilities, however, come at the cost of higher total runtime and reduced transparency.
+As shown in the Supplementary Material (Section~F.4), \ruc is over five times faster, even though it was run solely on CPU while CognTKE was executed on GPU.
+In addition, running CognTKE resulted in memory errors on the three largest datasets.
+Moreover, although CognTKE highlights relational subgraphs and attention-weighted paths, key steps remain black-box operations due to neural components, and lack the full transparency of our rule-based approach.